systemd/mkosi/mkosi.md

   option is an effective way to build a project located in a specific directory.

-`--config=`

-: Loads additional settings from the specified settings file.
-Most command line options may also be configured in a settings file.
-See the table below to see which command line options match which settings file option.
-If this option is not used, but a file `mkosi.conf` is found in the local directory it is automatically used for this purpose.
-If a setting is configured both on the command line and in the settings file, the command line generally wins, except for options taking lists in which case both lists are combined.

 `--debug=`

 : Enable additional debugging output.